manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-manage-pdb/intro-pdb-mgmt-db/intro-pdb-mgmt-db.md

 In particular, this workshop aims at explaining the following for PDB management:
  - Different ways of creating new PDBs in a CDB
- - How to remove PDBs from the CDB
+ - How to remove PDBs from CDB
  - Administrative actions, such as close and open PDBs

 In this workshop, you will perform these activities using Oracle Enterprise Manager.
 However, you can also do these from the SQL prompt and from EM CLI.

-See the [Learn more](?lab=intro-pdb-mgmt-odb#Learnmore) section at the bottom of this lab for more information.
+See the [Learn more](?lab=intro-pdb-mgmt-odb#Learnmore) section in this lab for more information.

 ## PDB lifecycle management and administration